jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Oboe.js as a Micro-Library
 --------------------------

-Http traffic, especially sending entropy-sparse text formats is often gzipped at point of sending in order to deliver it more quickly, so in measuring a download footprint it usually makes more sense to compare post-gzipping.
-A Javascript library qualifies as being *micro* if it is delivered in 5k or less, 5120 bytes.
-Micro-libraries also tend to follow the ethos that it is better for a developer to gather together several tiny libraries than one that uses a one-size-fits-all approach, perhaps echoing the unix command line tradition of small programs which each do do exactly one thing.
+Http traffic, especially for entropy-sparse text formats such as Javascript is often gzipped at point of sending in order to deliver it more quickly, so in measuring a library's download footprint it usually makes more sense to compare post-gzipping.
+A Javascript library qualifies as being *micro* if it is delivered in 5kb or less, 5120 bytes.
+Micro-libraries also tend to follow the ethos that it is better for a developer to gather together several tiny libraries than find one with a one-size-fits-all approach, perhaps echoing the unix command line tradition for small programs which each do do exactly one thing.
 Javascript Micro-libraries are listed at [^1], which includes this project.
 Oboe.js feels on the edge of what is possible to elegantly do as a micro-library so while the limit is